culexjj/TLProfilesCreator/README.md

 # Installation Manual

 Description
 The file TL_ProfilesCreator3.1.zip contains everything needed to use the application on Windows platforms.
+DOWNLOAD HERE --> https://1drv.ms/u/c/ea60f3af0060ca70/EagjYC-FQMRGnx70p8rjfNABuuXzdSoGYA5eYnxL0kqn7w?e=CYqvpj

 Below is an explanation of the contents: